August 26, 2016/ Guest

 For the entire race.
 My NP was 176 and average heart rate was 156bpm.
 Finally tally of drafting versus solo.
 I spent about 59 total minutes drafting behind other riders (within 2 bike lengths), and 180 minutes riding solo.
 I guess I need to learn to draft more for these races, but it’s good practice for the solo events!

 I would like to once again thank my Lord for giving me this fun diversion to do for His Glory.
-Also for my wife for continuing to put up with this passion (she calls it my obsession), my good friends and tribe members on the Cruzbike forum, friends on the IRTG forum, and Cruzbike and the Parkers of course.
+Also for my wife for continuing to put up with this passion (she calls it my obsession), my good friends and fellow members on the Cruzbike forum, friends on the IRTG forum, and Cruzbike and the Parkers of course.
 (Special side note: Congrats also to Maria for winning the women’s division of the Century.
 I think she won it by hours!)
 A final special thanks to Alvin Maxwell for putting on this event and for all the volunteers that helped make it a great event.
 Can’t wait until next year Alvin!
 And a special blessing to Melissa Maxwell and her family on the passing of her father (Phillip Reason) a few days before the race started.
 Rest in Peace Phillip and God Bless your family.

 Here’s links to some videos I have processed of the race: